mariquit/scratchpad/aws_billing/README.md

 | 2 | db.t2.medium | MySQL | us-west-2 |
 | 1 | db.t2.micro | SQL Server Express (LI) | us-west-2 |

+### Bonus content

+You now have the ability to do your own Reserved Instance analysis if you couple your detailed billing report data with the AWS pricing data.
+See [aws_ri](../aws_ri) project for details.

 ## Built With